Why Study Sociology?

-Storrs campus offices are located in Manchester Hall but many faculty and staff are telecommuting for Fall 2020.
+Storrs campus offices are located in Manchester Hall.
 Sociology courses are also offered at the Avery Point, Hartford, Stamford and Waterbury campuses.

 - For questions about courses and registration, or for general inquiries, email Katherine Covey or contact her at (860) 486-4423.

 - For information about Higher Education Opportunity Act (HEOA)